 The standardized testing program is designed as a systematic evaluation of the school's academic program and is used in the revision of its curriculum.
 It is also used as a diagnostic tool in identifying individual students' academic strengths and weaknesses.
-This testing is done in the fall, winter and spring of each year for students in kindergarten through 8th grade.
-At the kindergarten level, the results are used as an indicator of readiness for the first-grade program.
+This testing is done in conjunction with the Diocese of Wilmington in the spring of each year for students in kindergarten through 7th grade.
+At the kindergarten level, the results are used as an indicator of readiness for the first grade program.